-ARTICLE VI - ELECTIONS
+ARTICLE VI-ELECTIONS

-(Amendment IV; ratified August 9, 1988; changes the terms "voter registration" and "registered voter" to "eligible voter" throughout the Constitution.)
+(Amendment IV; ratified August 9, 1988; changes the terms "voter registration" and "registered voter" to "eligible voter" throughout the Constitution.
+Amendment VII; ratified May 10, 2019; eliminated the authority of the Secretary of Interior over the amendment process.)

 SECTION 1.
-First Election The first election of tribal officials under this Constitution (on the third Saturday in June following its ratification) shall be conducted by the Bureau of Indian Affairs under procedures it develops.
+First Election The first election of tribal officials under this Constitution (on the third Saturday in June following its ratification) shall be conducted by the Bureau of Indians Affairs under procedures it develops.
 Such election shall include balloting to elect persons to serve on the Executive Committee, the Tribal Court, the Appeals Court, and the Election Commission.

 SECTION 2.
 Election Commission There shall be an Election Commission consisting of five (5) tribal members including Election Commissioner, Deputy Election Commissioner, Secretary, and two (2) Election Commission Members, all of which shall be elected by referendum.
-At the first election cited in Section 1 above, the positions of Election Commissioner and Election Secretary shall be filled for a three (3) year term, the offices of Deputy Election Commissioner and one (1) Member shall be filled for a two (2) year term; the remaining Member shall be elected to a one (1) year term of office.
+At the first election cited in Section 1 above, the positions of Election Commissioner and Election Secretary shall be filled for a three (3) year term; the offices of Deputy Election Commissioner and one (1) Member shall be filled for a two (2) year term; the remaining Member shall be elected to a one (1) year term of office.
 Thereafter, there shall be annual elections in June and all terms shall be three (3) years in length.

 - (a) Duties The Election Commission shall be available at all times during the year, as needed, to conduct any of the tribal elections provided for in this Constitution.
 Such elections shall be conducted pursuant to an Election Ordinance required by this Article.
-Also included among its duties is: Determine eligibility of prospective candidates for tribal offices (both elective and appointive), receive petitions and determine their validity, and perform all other functions necessary to insure that the democratic elective process is honestly and fairly administered. - (b) Installation of Officers Except for the first election under this Constitution, the Election Commissioner shall call the first meeting of the Executive Committee within thirty (30) days following the date of the June election and preside over the installation of newly elected officers which shall include those elected to the Judicial Branch and the Election Commission.
+Also included among its duties is: Determine eligibility of prospective candidates for tribal offices (both elective and appointive), receive petitions and determine their validity, and perform all other functions necessary to insure that the democratic elective process is honestly and fairly administered. - (b) Installation of Officers Except for the first election under this Constitution, the Election Commissioner shall call the first meeting of the Executive Committee within thirty (30) days following the date of the June election and preside over the installation of newly elected officers which shall include those elected to Judicial Branch and Election Commission.